aurthurm/Bika-Scripts/README.md

 	```
 	python bika-api\bikaapi

 	You are good to go!
 	```
+6. When you use the API your data will be located in .../Documents/Bika LIMS/...

 ## Contact details